Do you love solo lunches?

 Sometimes just sitting in the car with the sunroof open, studying the shapes of clouds drifting overhead.

-One of those in-between moments where life feels slightly paused.
+One of those in-between moments where we hit the pause button on life.

-Today, my dog and I stopped at a park beside a church for a small picnic lunch.
+Today, my dog and I stopped at a park beside a church for a picnic and break away from my desk.

-I think modern life moves so quickly that many people stop participating in their own days entirely.
+Modern life moves so quickly that many of us stop participating in our own days entirely.

 Errands.